Connecting Python to MES and SCADA Systems for Automated SPC Workflows

 Resilience and Connection Fault Isolation

-Beyond retries, cascading failures require explicit fault isolation.
+Beyond per-request retries, cascading failures require explicit fault isolation.
 When an MES endpoint becomes unresponsive during peak production, aggressive polling can trigger denial-of-service conditions or lock critical transaction tables.
-Implementing Implementing circuit breakers for external MES APIs ensures your pipeline gracefully degrades, queues payloads locally, and resumes extraction only after the upstream system signals recovery.
+A circuit breaker lets the pipeline degrade gracefully — buffer payloads locally and resume extraction only after the upstream signals recovery:

 import time